Geography BSc (Hons) (with Foundation Year)

 Research Methods

-An exploration of a range of qualitative and quantitative research methods, which considers data collection and data analysis.
+You will explore a range of qualitative and quantitative research methods of relevance to human geographical research investigations including consideration of data collection and data analysis.

 Environmental Policy, Planning and Management*